barrucadu/memo.barrucadu.co.uk/memos/game-systems.markdown

 characters, not because the players are actively reshaping the narrative through rules which encourage them to take director stance.

+Now here are some thoughts on particular areas of systems:

 - **Core Mechanic:** I think skill checks are a good core mechanic.
 I like the possibility of characters having substantially different competencies, so I like systems with a range of attributes/skills